0xPrimordia/Polis/README.md

 A close range attack only available to frontline units.
 A d(x) check to cause (y) to the opponent directly in front.

+### Spear Strike

+A longer rage attack that can target the opposing frontline or center line unit, only available to the center line units.

+### Rear Position Abilities

+Rear (3rd position) units can swap with the center unit directly in front of them or the rear unit to the right or left.
+They can also be maneuvered to an empty adjacent position.
+Lastly, they can throw a javelin (up to x ammunition) which is a distance strike at any unit within range (formula needed).

+### Support Abilities

+In addition to Rear abilities, support can heal restoring their moral and potentially decreasing any fitness nerfs.
+Thus you cann cycle units back from the center to recover.

+### Frontline Swapping

+The frontline is engaged and thus cannot be swapped until there is a reprieve (see battle phases).